airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

     4. (Optional) For **Action Breakdowns**, use the dropdown list to select the action breakdowns you want to configure.
     5. (Optional) For **Action Report Time**, enter the action report time you want to configure (`mixed`, `conversion` or `impression`).
 Set to `mixed` by default.
     6. (Optional) For **Level**, enter the level of the fields you want to pull from the Facebook Marketing API (`account`, `ad`, `adset`, `campaign`).
 Set to `ad` by default.
+    7. (Optional) For **Time Increment**, you may provide a value in days by which to aggregate statistics.
+The sync will be chunked into intervals of this size.
+For example, if you set this value to 7, the sync will be chunked into 7-day intervals.
+The default value is 1.
-    7. (Optional) For **Start Date**, enter the date in the `YYYY-MM-DDTHH:mm:ssZ` format.
+    8. (Optional) For **Start Date**, enter the date in the `YYYY-MM-DDTHH:mm:ssZ` format.
 The data added on and after this date will be replicated.
 If this field is left blank, Airbyte will replicate all data.
-    8. (Optional) For **End Date**, enter the date in the `YYYY-MM-DDTHH:mm:ssZ` format.
+    9. (Optional) For **End Date**, enter the date in the `YYYY-MM-DDTHH:mm:ssZ` format.
 The data added on and before this date will be replicated.
 If this field is left blank, Airbyte will replicate the latest data.
-    9. (Optional) For **Custom Insights Lookback Window**, fill in the appropriate value.
-Facebook freezes insight data 28 days after it was generated, which means that all data from the past 28 days may still be subject to change. so you can retrieve refreshed insights from the past by setting this parameter.
-If you've already set a custom lookback window value in your Facebook account, please provide the same value here.
-For more information, on this parameter, see the [more](#facebook-marketing-attribution-reporting).
+    10. (Optional) For **Custom Insights Lookback Window**, you may set a custom lookback (or attribution) window in days.
+Facebook freezes insight data 28 days after it was generated, which means that all data from the past 28 days may still be subject to change.
+You can retrieve refreshed insights from the past by setting this parameter.
+Please refer to [the attribution section](#facebook-marketing-attribution-reporting) for more information.
-    12. (Optional) For **Time Increment**, you may provide a value in days by which to aggregate statistics.
-The sync will be chunked into intervals of this size.
-For example, if you set this value to 7, the sync will be chunked into 7-day intervals.
-The default value is 1.

    :::warning
    Additional data streams for your Facebook Marketing connector are dynamically generated according to the Custom Insights you specify.
 If you have an existing Facebook Marketing source and you decide to update or remove some of your Custom Insights, you must also adjust the connections that sync to these streams.
 Specifically, you should either disable these connections or refresh the source schema associated with them to reflect the changes.
    :::

+7. (Optional) For **Page Size of Requests**, you can specify the number of records per page for paginated responses.
+Most users do not need to set this field unless specific issues arise or there are unique use cases that require tuning the connector's settings.
+The default value is set to retrieve 100 records per page.
+8. (Optional) For **Insights Window Lookback**, you may set an attribution window.
+Facebook freezes insights data 28 days after it was generated, which means that all data from the past 28 days may still be subject to change.
+You can retrieve refreshed insights from the past by setting this parameter.
+If you've already set a custom lookback window value in your Facebook account, please provide the same value here.
+For more information on this parameter, see the [Facebook Marketing documentation](https://developers.facebook.com/docs/marketing-api/insights/attribution-reporting).
+9. (Optional) You can set a **Maximum size of Batched Requests** for the connector.
+This is the maximum number of records that will be sent in a single request to the Facebook Marketing API.
+Most users do not need to configure this field, as the default value of 50 is the maximum number allowed by the Facebook API.
+More information on this topic can be found in the [Facebook documentation](https://developers.facebook.com/docs/graph-api/batch-requests).
 10. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes